jeremythuff/TrebuchetJS/README.md

 })
 ```

+These components transparently defer work to an actual implementation of the
+physics engine, be it the GPU or a worker thread.

+### Using Web Workers

-If you would like to create a worker, paste the following code somewhere where
+If you would like to support threaded execution using a web worker, paste the
-your browser has access to it:
+following code somewhere where your browser has access to it:

 **myphysics.worker.js**
 ```ts